pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 You should use the `notification` topic for coordination with the app.
 All notifications on the IPC Backbone are automatically made available to all plugins in their `on_notify` callback and used in all Pupil apps.

 In stark contrast to gaze and pupil, the notify topic should not be used at high volume.
-If you find that you need to write more that 10 messages a second, its probably not a notification but another kind of data, make a custom topic instead.
+If you find that you need to write more that 10 messages a second, it is probably not a notification but another kind of data, make a custom topic instead.

 ```python
 import zmq